Bengal extends COVID-19 restrictions till Jan 31; allows fairs, marriage functions | Business

 The West Bengal government on Saturday extended the ongoing COVID-19 restrictions till January 31, allowing fairs on open grounds in a very restricted manner with strict adherence to safety norms, an official order said.

-The state government also allowed marriage functions with a maximum of 200 attendees or 50 percent of the venue's capacity, whichever is lesser, it said.
+The state government also allowed marriage functions with a maximum of 200 attendees or 50 per cent of the venue's capacity, whichever is less, it said.

 All outdoor activities including the movement of people and vehicles shall be strictly prohibited between 10 PM and 5 AM except for health, law and order, transport of essential commodities including agricultural produce, and other emergency services.